Wanted Hong Kong activist fears for safety, hopes for U.S. asylum | Law-Order

 Besides lobbying work, and building alliances with activists, NGOs and the overseas Hong Kong diaspora in the U.S. capital, Kwok's group, The Hong Kong Democracy Council, also conducts research including a database on over 1,500 "political prisoners" in Hong Kong.
 A recent report also detailed the political and lobbying activities of the Hong Kong government, including through its U.S.-based trade offices, to advance China's interests at a time of growing geopolitical tensions between the two superpowers.

 "I do see myself staying here for the foreseeable future," Kwok said from her Washington apartment.
 "It's going to be a contest between D.C. and Beijing.
 And I do hope that we can help to make D.C. really the trendsetter, or the one dominating the dance with China."
-(Editing by Raju Gopalakrishnan)
+(Editing by Raju Gopalakrishnan and Jonathan Oatis)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)